 JOYCE A. VUKELA-MAYER

-Rather than capturing beauty in nature, Artist Joyce Vukela-Mayer captures beauty through nature by creating reactive paintings on metal.
-Joyce starts with sheet metal which is formed into a canvas shape.
-She then uses various chemicals, water, paint, pigments and time, and allows the environmental forces of nature to direct the path of her paintings, many of which have themes from nature in addition to being formed through natural processes like oxidation.
+Rather than capturing beauty in nature, Artist Joyce Vukela-Mayer captures beauty through nature by creating abstract rusted steel art.
+Joyce starts with a sheet of steel which is formed into a canvas shape.
+She uses various chemicals, water, paints, and pigments, and allows the environmental forces of nature to direct the path of her paintings, many of which have themes from nature in addition to being formed through the natural process of oxidation.

 Joyce’s desire is that many people will be blessed through her artwork: through the beauty of the artwork itself; through the scripture references which have become the hallmark of her signature; and through the tithes to her church.
 Her mantra is “When God tells you to paint, then you paint.”

-Joyce calls Lake Norman home.
-She and her husband reside in Sherrills Ford and enjoy boating, water sports, and enjoying the lake with friends.
+Joyce lives on the outskirts of Charlotte, NC on Lake Norman.
+She and her husband enjoy boating, water sports, and relaxing on the lake with friends.

 I was told out of the blue from a total stranger who knew nothing about my story, that “If God tells you to paint, then you paint!”
 So, I painted…first on wood, then on canvas, and also on the computer.
 I found my style changing from attempting to capture beauty in nature, to beauty through nature.
 And then, I found it – art that is formed by the One through whom everything came into existence.

-My contemporary reactive paintings on metal typically have a nature theme, but the real beauty comes from the effects caused by the reactions between the ingredients used, and the metal which serves as a canvas.
+My contemporary rusted steel paintings typically have a nature theme, but the real beauty comes from the effects caused by the reactions between the ingredients used, and the steel which serves as a canvas.
 Water, various chemicals, and acrylic paints are used to start a rusting process.
 Most paintings spend time outside in the elements, before the rust is inhibited and the piece sealed.
 The result is textured and touchable art.

 God’s fingerprints are written over my life’s journey, my continuing journey as an artist, and in the art itself.
+Feel free to read all about that in my Blog.
 As a result, my hope is for all to be blessed as I have been blessed.
-Therefore my first priority is supporting organizations teach the grace that truth of Jesus.
+Therefore, my first priority is supporting organizations teach the grace and truth of Jesus.
 Currently Pursuit Church located in Denver, NC is the main recipient and can be found by clicking this button.